 - i.
 Launch phase: During this phase, we leverage our technology to target opportunities identified using AIMEE (Artificial Intelligence Marketplace e-Commerce Engine) and other sources.
 During this period of time, due to the combination of discounts and investment in marketing, our net margin for a product could be as low as approximately negative 35%.
 Net margin is calculated by taking net revenue less the cost of goods sold, less fulfillment, online advertising and selling expenses.
 These costs primarily reflect the estimated variable costs related to the sale of a product. - ii.
 Sustain phase: Our goal is for every product we launch to enter the sustain phase and become profitable, with a target average of positive 15% net margin, within approximately three months of launch on average.
-Net margin primarily reflects a combination of manual and automated adjustments in price and marketing spend.
-Over time, our products benefit from economies of scale stemming from purchasing power both with manufacturers and with fulfillment providers. - iii.
+Net margin primarily reflects a combination of manual and automated adjustments in price and marketing spend. - iii.
 Milk phase or Liquidate phase: If a product does not enter the sustain phase or if the customer satisfaction of the product (i.e., ratings) is not satisfactory, then it will go to the liquidate phase and we will sell through the remaining inventory.
 In order to enter the milk phase, we believe that a product must be well received and become a strong leader in its category in both customer satisfaction and volume sold as compared to its competition.
 Products in the milk phase that have achieved profitability should benefit from pricing power and we expect their profitability to increase accordingly.
 To date, none of our products have achieved the milk phase and we can provide no assurance that any of our products will do so in the future.